 This depends on the size but 6-9 weeks is a good estimate.

 Week 1 – Scaffold erected, materials delivered to site and roof opening made.

 Week 2 – Change the structure of the roof and add extra supports if required, construct the dormer and begin internal work.

-Week 4 – Complete dormer construction and most of the external work Begin plumbing and electrical work.
+Week 3 – Complete dormer construction and most of the external work including insulation.
+Begin plumbing and electrical work.